 137 Birch Hill Road, Patterson

 Boasts 30 trails with many slow and gentle slopes for beginners and intermediates.
 Has a ski racing program for kids ages 6-19.
-On weekends and holidays through March 17, you can take the Metro-North ski train to Patterson station ($57; $40 seniors; $45 children ages 12 and older; $23 children ages 6-11; free for children younger than 5) and then the free shuttle to Thunder Ridge.
+On weekends and holidays, including Martin Luther King Day and President’s Week, you can take the Metro-North ski train to Patterson station ($57; $40 seniors; $45 children ages 12 and older; $23 children ages 6-11; free for children younger than 5) and then the free shuttle to Thunder Ridge.
 Ticket includes all-day/all-night lift ticket (night skiing not available on Sundays) and a $5 discount on rental equipment.

 581 Route 17A West, Tuxedo

 Has eight trails and a bunny slope, terrain park, snow tubing, and night skiing.
 Specializes in beginner and family lessons; group and individual classes are available.
 Metro-North/NJ Transit trains offer pick-up and drop-off service on weekends to Tuxedo, NY train station at 10:17am, 12:17pm, and 2:30pm; a three-day notice is required for pickup.